Phi Phi Islands and Maya Bay Day Trip from Krabi

 1. Maya Bay

-Maya Bay is one of the most famous spots in Thailand, and rightfully so, as it’s one of the most beautiful sceneries we’ve ever seen due to its fascinating beach in a closed bay.
+A visit to Maya Bay is a highlight of the Phi Phi Islands tour from Krabi.
+Maya Bay is one of the most popular beaches in Thailand, and rightfully so, as it’s one of the most beautiful sceneries we’ve ever seen due to its fascinating beach in a closed bay.

-Swimming in Maya Bay is forbidden; you can only walk in water up to the knee depth.
-If you go in the water any further than knee depth, rangers will whistle and warn you not to do that, and if you continue doing it, you will be fined.
+You should also know that swimming in Maya Bay is no longer allowed.
+Don’t let photos of people in swimming suits fool you.
+You can only walk in water up to the knee depth.
+If you go in the water any further than that, rangers will whistle and warn you.
+If you continue doing it, you can be fined.

 The ban on swimming in Maya Bay is in place to protect the blacktip shark population that’s breeding there.